artifacthub/hub/docs/dev.md

 ### Scanner

 There is another backend cmd called `scanner`, which is in charge of scanning the packages images for security vulnerabilities, generating security reports for them.
 On production deployments, it is usually run periodically using a `cronjob` on Kubernetes.
 Locally while developing, you can just run it as often as you need as any other CLI tool.
+The scanner requires [Trivy](https://github.com/aquasecurity/trivy#installation) to be installed and available in your PATH.

 The `scanner` is setup and run in the same way as the `tracker`.
 There is also an alias for it named `hub_scanner`.